thofisch/doc-api/docs/methods.md

     HEAD has exactly the same semantics as GET, but returns headers only, no body.

+    Clients can use this method to check whether a resource exists or not or to learn its metadata.

 ### OPTIONS

-    OPTIONS are used to inspect the available operations (HTTP methods) of a given endpoint.
+- **DO** use `OPTIONS` to get a list of available HTTP methods supported by a given resource.

-    OPTIONS requests usually either return a comma separated list of methods (provided by an Allow:-Header) or as a structured list of link templates
+- **DO** return a comma separated list of methods in the `Allow` header.
+- **DO** use `OPTIONS` to ping the server or find the supported HTTP version `OPTIONS * HTTP/1.1`

+When a resource supports `PATCH` add an `Accept-Patch` header with the supported media types.

+Optionally add a `Link` header with a link containing the human-reable document that describes the resource.
+This can be used to develop a browser plug-in to automatically show the documentation when you type the resource URI in the browser.

+Although you can use this method at runtime to dicover methods supported by the resource, doing so is expensive.
+The method is not cacheable.

+Instead of using `OPTIONS` at runtime, use development-time knowledge and links to discover URIs and make requests.

-    Note: OPTIONS is rarely implemented, though it could be used to self-describe the full functionality of a resource.
+> Note: OPTIONS is rarely implemented, though it could be used to self-describe the full functionality of a resource.

 ### PUT